 What we don’t: Too warm for mild conditions.

 Patagonia’s Powder Town is a true looker of a jacket and has the performance specs to back it up.
-It’s offered in a range of styles, but we like the insulated model best: 80-gram synthetic insulation keeps the body warm, and we appreciate the thoughtful touches like a drop-in interior pocket for goggles and soft-touch taffeta lining.
+It’s offered in a range of styles, but we like the insulated model best: 80-gram synthetic insulation keeps the body warm, and we appreciate the thoughtful touches like a drop-in interior pocket for ski goggles and a soft-touch taffeta lining.
 And with a 31-inch center back length, you get great coverage and modern styling.
 While the in-house H2No waterproof membrane doesn’t knock it out of the park in terms of breathability, this shouldn’t be a primary concern for most resort skiers, and you do get underarm vents to dump heat on warm spring days.

 See the Patagonia Insulated Powder Town

-8. Outdoor Research Skytour AscentShell ($399)
+8. Outdoor Research Skytour AscentShell ($429)

 Type: Shell